 Q&A with T1D Musician Austin James

-Austin James is a multi-instrumentalist from Hartford, Connecticut whose music blends folk, rock, and soul to create a new genre-bending sound.
+Austin James is a multi-instrumentalist from Hartford, Connecticut whose music blends folk, rock and soul to create a new genre-bending sound.
 He recently sat down with Beyond Type 1 to answer some rapid-fire questions about his life with diabetes and musical journey.

 Beyond Type 1: Tell us about your diagnosis

 AJ: I was 17, a senior in high school, getting ready to start my second semester of my senior year.
-And I got really sick, lost a lot of weight, all the signs for diabetes.
+And I got really sick, lost a lot of weight, all the signs of diabetes.
 A buddy of mine in my class had diabetes, so I ended up checking my blood sugar and it was well over 33.3 mmol/L600 (mg/dL) so they rushed me to the hospital and it was an overnight change.